 Alia Shawkat (Arrested Development) shines as wild child BFF to Holliday Grainger's more cautious yet still hedonistically inclined Laura, the struggling writer who's now 32 and may be on the cusp of 'growing up'.
 Dublin is their playground, but it could be any Antipodean city where happy hours are the beginning of a great night and those nights always run late.
-Laura's vounger sister, once a fellow party animal, is pregnant and settling down.
+Laura's younger sister, once a fellow party animal, is pregnant and settling down.
 And Laura's just met a handsome pianist who's focused on his craft.
 Maybe she wants that too?

 With echoes of Bridesmaids and Girls, it is in the empowered female sexuality, with the male roles playing second fiddle, that Animals truly shines.
-Hvde allows her characters to make mistakes with levity and without moral judgement.
-In this modern look at the complexity of friendships. heterosexuality is an option not a given, alcohol and drugs are a necessary part of the fun, and the reality of getting older is getting harder out." - Tomris Laffly, RogerEbert.com insight and wit... a wonderful, utterly
+Hyde allows her characters to make mistakes with levity and without moral judgement.
+In this modern look at the complexity of friendships. heterosexuality is an option not a given, alcohol and drugs are a necessary part of the fun, and the reality of getting older is getting harder to ignore. - Rebecca McMillan